VTS-Kesa/sacculum/README.md

 To run the API tests, start the API in Docker, install the dependencies and run `docker-compose exec php bash`
 1. `cd /app`
 2. `./vendor/bin/phpunit --bootstrap vendor/autoload.php tests/`
+3. `./vendor/bin/behat`

+Behat tests aren't currently running in the CI, so be sure to run them before committing anything.